 The publishing screen looks very similar to IGTV.
-So if you’re already familiar with with this you should find it quite straightforward.
+So if you’re already familiar with this you should find it quite straightforward.
 Choose a cover image for your reel.
-Similarly to IGTV you can either choose a still from your video or upload a picture from your camera roll.
+Similar to IGTV you can either choose a still from your video or upload a picture from your camera roll.

 If you want to use an image from your camera roll you’ll need to have the image already in there to select so if you don’t then save your video as a draft so you can add this later.

 You can choose to share yours just to your Reels page or to your Reels page and your feed.
 The image you choose as your cover will be the image that shows on your feed and in your Reels page.

 After you publish or save your reel for the first time the reel icon will appear above your feed to show people that you have Instagram reels to view.
 You can also now go to your reels and share your video to your story or send it to another Instagram account.

 That’s all there is to it so get creating!

 Whenever a new feature is released on a social media platform it’s a good idea to use these features and build them into your content plan as soon as you can.
 The objective of using any social media is to use it to showcase content that will make your business visible to the app users.
 This way you can build a following and fans that you can later invite to buy your product or service.
 Take a look at my blog for Instagram tips to grow your following or head over to my instagram services page to see what my clients say about growing their Instagram with me.